table of contents

 - --validation

-- Deprecated: Enable validation (Only OpenAPI). this option is deprecated. it will be removed in future releases
+- Deprecated: The `--validation` option is deprecated and will be removed in a future release.
+Use --fieldconstraints instead.

 GraphQL-only options:¶